 Do I Need a Permit and How Do I Obtain One?

-You will need an LDA permit for your project if the total disturbed area (including all the areas listed above) is greater than 2,500 square feet.
+You will need an LDA permit for your project if the total disturbed area (including all the areas listed above) is 2,500 square feet, or more.

 - If your total disturbed area is less than 2,000 square feet, you do not need an LDA permit.